RarelyCharlie/rarelycharlie.github.io/_chat/chat10.md

 The story of Barbara's counselling is in this 12-page PDF document: [Barbara](../assets/Barbara.pdf)

-The book it came from is worth reading from cover to cover.
-It's _Counselling and Psychotherapy: Newer Concepts in Practice, by Carl R. Rogers_ ([Google Books](https://books.google.fr/books/about/Counseling_and_psychotherapy.html?id=nbU4AAAAIAAJ)).
+The book it came from is worth reading for its many other examples of active listening: _Counselling and Psychotherapy: Newer Concepts in
+Practice, by Carl R. Rogers_ ([Google Books](https://books.google.fr/books/about/Counseling_and_psychotherapy.html?id=nbU4AAAAIAAJ)).